Kinetic Random-Field Nonreciprocal Ising Model: Results and discussion

-Equations \eqref{6} are numerically solved to plot \eqref{12}.
-Figure~\ref{4}(a) illustrates how droplet formation initiates within the system, giving rise to droplet-induced switching among a set of discrete metastable states.
-These localised excitations act as triggers that destabilise static order and drive the system through cyclic transitions between eight distinct configurations (clockwise in the MFT phase portrait shown in Fig.~\ref{4}(b)).
-The presence of this eight-state cyclic behaviour, predicted by both MFT and EFT, is confirmed through 3D Monte Carlo simulations(see Fig.~\ref{4}(d)).
+Equations \eqref{7} are numerically solved and substituted in \eqref{16} to plot the dynamical free energy.
+Fig.~\ref{12}(a) illustrates how droplet formation initiates within the system, giving rise to droplet-induced switching among a set of discrete metastable states.
+These localised excitations act as triggers that destabilise static order and drive the system through cyclic transitions between eight distinct configurations (clockwise in the MFT phase portrait shown in Fig.~\ref{12}(b)).
+The presence of this eight-state cyclic behaviour, predicted by MFT (using \eqref{15} and \eqref{16}), is confirmed through 3D Monte Carlo simulations (see Fig.~\ref{12}(d)).